Lead: Middle Ages and the Renaissance

-Lead mining in Western Europe declined after the fall of the Western Roman Empire, with Arabian Iberia being the only region having a significant output.
-The largest production of lead occurred in South and East Asia, especially China and India, where lead mining grew rapidly.
+Lead mining in Western Europe declined after the fall of the Western Roman Empire, with Al-Andalus being the only region having a significant output.
+The largest production of lead occurred in South Asia and East Asia, especially China and India, where lead mining grew rapidly.

 In Europe, lead production began to increase in the 11th and 12th centuries, when it was again used for roofing and piping.
 Starting in the 13th century, lead was used to create stained glass.
-In the European and Arabian traditions of alchemy, lead (symbol ♄ in the European tradition) was considered an impure base metal which, by the separation, purification and balancing of its constituent essences, could be transformed to pure and incorruptible gold.
+In the European and Muslim traditions of alchemy, lead (symbol ♄ in the European tradition) was considered an impure base metal which, by the separation, purification and balancing of its constituent essences, could be transformed to pure and incorruptible gold.
 During the period, lead was used increasingly for adulterating wine.
 The use of such wine was forbidden for use in Christian rites by a papal bull in 1498, but it continued to be imbibed and resulted in mass poisonings up to the late 18th century.
 Lead was a key material in parts of the printing press, and lead dust was commonly inhaled by print workers, causing lead poisoning.
 Lead also became the chief material for making bullets for firearms: it was cheap, less damaging to iron gun barrels, had a higher density (which allowed for better retention of velocity), and its lower melting point made the production of bullets easier as they could be made using a wood fire.
 Lead, in the form of Venetian ceruse, was extensively used in cosmetics by Western European aristocracy as whitened faces were regarded as a sign of modesty.
 This practice later expanded to white wigs and eyeliners, and only faded out with the French Revolution in the late 18th century.
 A similar fashion appeared in Japan in the 18th century with the emergence of the geishas, a practice that continued long into the 20th century.
 The white faces of women "came to represent their feminine virtue as Japanese women", with lead commonly used in the whitener.